visualspace/workflow-reference/css/index.rst

 Compass
 -------
-Compass is a CSS authoring framework based on :ref:`sass` providing:
+Compass is a CSS authoring framework based on Sass_ providing:

 * Cross browser CSS3 mixins that take advantage of available pre-spec vendor prefixes
 * Mixins for common typography patterns.